kyuhwan94/opticDNN/README.md

 ## 🧪 Quickstart

-First, fill in the different paths to load and save files in default.json.
+1. Fill in the different paths to load and save files in default.json.
+2. Prepare training data (.npy file) in `PRETRAIN_FOLDER_PATHS`.

-Then, write down the center position (`CENTER_X` and `CENTER_Y`) and radius (`RADIUS`) of interest (in pixel units).
+3. Write down the center position (`CENTER_X` and `CENTER_Y`) and radius (`RADIUS`) of interest (in pixel units).
   - Within the current model architecture, only radii with integer multiples of 64 are supported.

-Next,
+Then,

 ```bash
 # Give permission to run the training shell script